Cody Bellinger Player Props: Cubs vs. Rangers

 Rangers Pitching Rankings

-- The 10.2 strikeouts per nine innings put together by the Rangers pitching staff ranks fifth in MLB.
+- The Rangers pitching staff ranks third in MLB with a collective 10.2 strikeouts per nine innings.

-- The Rangers have the ninth-ranked team ERA across all league pitching staffs (3.34).
+- The Rangers have the 11th-ranked team ERA across all league pitching staffs (3.86).

-- Rangers pitchers combine to give up the fourth-fewest home runs in baseball (five total, 0.7 per game).
+- Rangers pitchers combine to allow seven home runs (0.9 per game), the eighth-fewest in the league.

-- Perez (1-0) pitches for the Rangers to make his second start this season.
+- Gray (0-1) gets the start for the Rangers, his second of the season.

-- His most recent appearance came on Sunday against the Philadelphia Phillies, when the left-hander threw 5 2/3 innings, surrendering one earned run while giving up eight hits.
+- His last time out was on Tuesday against the Baltimore Orioles, when the right-hander tossed 6 1/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.